jessepav/lacygoill-wiki-backup/admin/compiling.md

 And that takes a long time (≈ 25 min).
 I don't know how often you have to update.
-If you interrupt  an update with `C-c`, the utility  seems broken afterwards; it doesn't find anything anymore, and you have to restart a complete update.
+If you  interrupt an update with  `C-c`, the utility seems  broken afterward; it doesn't find anything anymore, and you have to restart a complete update.

 autodeb is an  experimental script that should perform the  job of both auto-apt